jessewaweru/CustomerSegmentation/README.md

 | 13662          | 9656.85      | 4          | April      | 14298      | 1    |

-The first section of the code showcases the top 30 customers for the business regarding total spent by their customerid.
-The second section shows the top customer purchasers by month.
-This could help the business with targeted marketing promotions and discounts to entice even more purchases both by sending seasonal promotions for monthly top purchasers and specialized promotions for the top 30 customers for the year.
+The code initially identifies the top 30 customers based on total spending.
+Subsequently, it highlights the top customers per month.
+This information can be leveraged for targeted marketing initiatives, such as sending seasonal promotions to monthly top purchasers and tailored offers to the top 30 annual spenders, to stimulate increased customer purchases.

 ### 2. Which customers are at risk of churning?
-Next, I wanted to indentify which customers, out of the top 30 purchasers, are at risk of churning so I filtered the data and compiled a table showcasing the month by month total spent for each customer and then to plot the results.
+Next, I wanted to identify which customers, out of the top 30 purchasers, are at risk of churning so I filtered the data and compiled a table showcasing the month-by-month total spent for each customer and then plot the results.
 I used the final 3 months of the fiscal year to identify a declining trend.

 ```SQL
 WITH TOP_PURCHASES AS(